It’s easy to find a transcription service online.

 Speaker 2: blah, blah, blah

-Transcribing 2-3 speakers is not a particularly difficult task, but if there are more involved, then the transcriptionist has to listen very carefully to differentiate between the voices of the different speakers to mark their names correctly on the transcript.
+Now, transcribing 2-3 speakers isn’t a particularly difficult task, but if there are more than 3 speakers then the transcriptionist has to listen very carefully to differentiate between the voices and mark speaker names correctly on the transcript.
+It also takes more effort to tune in to multiple speakers’ rate of speech and style of speaking.

-Not everyone can do this well and therefore it’s a good idea to choose an experienced transcriber or transcription company for recordings with multiple speakers.
+Not everyone can do this well and therefore it’s a good idea to choose an experienced transcriber or transcription service for recordings with multiple speakers.

-This is an important one if you don’t want to land up with a long document without breaks, something like this:
+This is an important one if you don’t want to land up with a long document and hard-to-read document, something like this:

 Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Nam nisi nibh, vestibulum eu vulputate in, pharetra id velit.
 Phasellus aliquet, leo eu porttitor sagittis, augue elit ultricies sem, a dignissim nisi dui vel dolor.
 Nulla eget nisl sit amet dui condimentum ullamcorper.
 Proin ultricies viverra pharetra.
 Sed at ipsum urna, ut malesuada sapien.
 Mauris id ipsum dui, nec lobortis arcu.
 Donec imperdiet porttitor nisl a vehicula.
 Integer in neque sed ipsum commodo mollis at id est. Suspendisse lacus ipsum, molestie sit amet suscipit sit amet, suscipit ut lorem.
 Proin lacinia convallis nisi, et adipiscing nunc ultrices in.
 Ut at leo tellus.
 Nulla quis massa turpis.
 Cras semper dolor quis mauris faucibus eget tristique tellus ornare.
 Fusce pellentesque justo dolor, sit amet porta augue.
 Proin tristique malesuada velit eu lobortis.
 Phasellus ornare mollis laoreet.
 Fusce vel neque vitae eros cursus interdum.
 Fusce dapibus felis nec eros condimentum accumsan.
 Duis cursus semper arcu, sed venenatis mi fringilla euismod.
 Aliquam eget urna quis augue mattis tincidunt.
 Donec dapibus cursus odio, a volutpat leo pretium et.
 Morbi tellus nisl, rhoncus non accumsan vel, auctor ut felis.
 Nulla congue tristique augue vel egestas.
 Ut dignissim convallis lectus, id porta eros varius non.
 Morbi sit amet euismod orci.
 Integer et nisi leo.
 Proin nunc arcu, molestie ut gravida id, molestie semper neque.
 Nulla gravida urna sit amet libero dictum scelerisque.